2009 Minnesota Twins season: Game log

-Tie-Breaker & Post Season
+Tie-breaker & postseason

 The Twins ended the 162-game regular season tied with the Detroit Tigers, necessitating a one-game playoff.
 This made the Twins the first major league team ever to play in a tie-breaker two years in a row (they lost one to the Chicago White Sox in 2008).
 The game took place on Tuesday, October 6 at the Metrodome.
-The Twins won the game, 6-5, in 12 innings on Alexi Casilla's game-winning hit scoring Carlos Gómez.
+The Twins won the game, 6–5, in 12 innings on Alexi Casilla's game-winning hit scoring Carlos Gómez.

 The Twins went on to face the New York Yankees in the American League Division Series, which they lost in three consecutive games.